cran/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the findings into three concise bullet points highlighting the most important aspects of Algeria's economy."
+#> [1] "Summarize the economic situation in Algeria into 3 concise bullet points in English"
 #>
 #> [[2]]$response
-#> [1] "- Algeria's GDP growth is modest at 2-3%, primarily fueled by the hydrocarbon sector.\n- Hydrocarbons make up about 30% of GDP and 95% of exports, underscoring heavy economic reliance.\n- Government initiatives focus on diversifying the economy through agriculture, manufacturing, and services to reduce oil dependency."
+#> - Algeria's economy grows moderately at 2-3% annually, heavily reliant on
+#> hydrocarbons that make up over 90% of exports.
+#> - Key sectors include oil and gas, agriculture, and manufacturing.
+#> - Major challenges are economic diversification, high unemployment, dependence
+#> on fluctuating oil prices, and social demands for reform.
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE